Six Days of London: 6 Day Cycling and London

 In the 1920s and 30s, the London Six was held at Wembley (where the arena is now) and people would be locked out as crowds swelled.
 Other cities such as Paris and Berlin followed suit and there was a vibrant scene across Europe, well attended and with the bands playing.

 By the 1940s, there was an understandable hiatus of events as the shadow of war cast across the continent.
 However, by the 1950s and 60s events had started reappearing and the scene was once again thriving.
 Wembley and Earls Court would host Six Day events in London.
 Cycling stars such as Eddy Merckx would race on the road during the summer and then earn prize money in the off-season by touring the tracks of Europe, where he was often found sleeping at the track, ready to compete during the day and late into the night.
 By the start of the 21st century, events and crowds were dwindling.
 In the UK, there hadn't been a Six Day since 1980 and riders such as Sir Bradley Wiggins and Mark Cavendish who were schooled in the world of Six Day (Wiggins’ father was a regular on the circuit) were specialising more on the road.

 In 2015, with the London 2012 Olympic Games still fresh in the memory Madison Sports Group brought Six day Cycling back to London with the event being hosted at the Lee Valley Velodrome, which had been built as part of the Olympic legacy.
 Sir Bradley Wiggins chose the 2016 London event as his last UK track appearance and riders like the Australian Olympic gold medallists Cameron Mayer and Callum Scotson have also featured.

-The women’s event has also grown with the opportunity to compete in the Madison, an added attraction for some of the world’s best exponents of track racing.
-Two time world champion Kirsten Wild has attended in previous years, whilst Six Day Manchester 2019 will see Britain’s joint most decorated female track cyclist in Olympic history Laura Kenny compete.
+The women’s event has also grown with the opportunity to compete in the Madison, an added attraction for exponents of track racing.
+Two time world champion Kirsten Wild has attended in previous years, whilst Six Day Manchester 2019 will see Britain’s track cyclist Laura Kenny compete.
 Kenny will also be joined by Six Day London 2017 and Olympic team Pursuit champion Katie Archibald and fellow British Cycling teammate Elinor Barker, an Olympic, two-time world and four-time European champion.